 Sirelo Tip!
 Not in a hurry and want to save?
 Purchasing slower shipping options brings big discounts!

-Unlike with long-distance options, which often go via truck, when shipping artwork overseas this freight is handled by air or by sea.
+Unlike long-distance options, which often go via truck, when shipping artwork overseas this freight is handled by air or by sea.
 Both involve different speeds and costs, so what is the difference?

 Airfreight via plane should be your go-to option, especially for how to ship art prints internationally (since these are typically smaller items):